LeeWannacott/image-annotation-tool/README.md

 This program has been designed for use in a machine learning - data science context; to speed up image selection.

-The program designed to read in images from a video and resizes the original images down into a grid, allowing the user to select a span of images and tag the images with text.
+The program is designed to read in images from a video and resizes the original images down into a grid, allowing the user to select a span of images and tag the images with text.
 A text file containing the frame numbers and tagging is produced on each press of the space bar; The next lot of images are also fed into the grid on Space bar.